gyx1000/AwareList/README.md

 # AwareList

-AwareList is a simple python class able to keep trace of added and removed elements.
+AwareList is a simple python class able to keep track of added and removed elements.

 ### Use